ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ## Step one: Update the {{site.data.keyword.blockchainfull_notm}} operator
 {: #install-fixpack-operator}

 You can start applying the Fix Pack to your network by updating the {{site.data.keyword.blockchainfull_notm}} operator.
 Log in to your cluster by using the kubectl CLI.
-You can use the `kubectl get namespace` to find the name of the namespace that you used to deploy your network.
-You will need to reference this namespace in future commands.
+You will need to provide the name of the Kubernetes namespace that you created to deploy your {{site.data.keyword.blockchainfull_notm}} network.
+If you deployed your network on Kubernetes or on  {{site.data.keyword.cloud_notm}} Private, you can use the `kubectl get namespace` command to find the name of your namespace.
+If you deployed the platform on the OpenShift Container Platform, you can find the name of your of your OpenShift project using the `oc get project` command.
+Use the project name as the value of your`<namespace>`.

 Run the following command to download the operator deployment spec to your local file system.
-Replace `<namespace>` with the name of your namespace:
+Replace `<namespace>` with the name of your namespace or OpenShift project:
 ```
 kubectl get deployment ibp-operator -n <namespace> -o yaml > operator.yaml
 ```
 {:codeblock}

+The default name of the operator deployment is `ibp-operator`.
+If changed the name during the deployment process, you can use the `kubectl get deployment -n <namespace>` command to get the name of your deployments.

 Open `operator.yaml` in a text editor and save a new copy of the file as `operator-fixpack.yaml`.
 You need to update the `image:` field with the new operator image.
 You can find the name and tag of the latest operator image below:
 ```